Top 10 Bug Tracking Tools for Web Development Teams in 2026

 ToolBest ForUnique FunctionalityStarting Price

-BugHerdBest OverallVisual, client-friendly bug reporting with screenshots$42/month (5 users, unlimited projects)
+BugHerdBest OverallVisual, client-friendly bug reporting with screenshots$42/month (5 users, unlimited projects, unlimited client users)

 Marker.ioVisual Bug CaptureOne-click reporting with screenshots and console logs$59/month